qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 The values of the 'Autorization-node-QTN'-header parameter and the 'password'-header parameters are always ignored.
 The value of the 'Autorization'-header parameter is reused when basic authentication is used and ignored otherwise.

+## Service Desk

+The api provides access to the [Qiy Trust Network][Definitions Qiy Trust Network] which is provided by its [Access Providers][Definitions Access Provider].
+Please contact the Service Desk of your Access Provider for your requests.

+The Service Desk of the Access Provider [DigitalMe] is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

+    service _at_ digital-me _dot_ nl
+    +31 (0) 411-616565

 # Versions